There is a dizzying array of sports podcasts on offer these days and only so many hours in the week to catch up with them.

 The 6ft 7in former England striker is now a towering presence in the sport podcasts charts with his popular show alongside BBC journalists Chris Stark and Tom Fordyce.

-Crouchy has a wealth of anecdotes from his 20-year career at Liverpool, Tottenham, Stoke (and many, many others) and he also fields questions from listeners about the ins and outs of professional football.
+Crouchy has a wealth of anecdotes from his 20-year career at Liverpool, Tottenham, Stoke (and many, many others) – many of which feature in his best-selling autobiography – and he also fields questions from listeners about the ins and outs of professional football.

 The big man’s endearing personality means special guests are queuing up to join the fun and the likes of Theo Walcott, Liam Gallagher and Harry Redknapp have popped up on recent shows.